dimitri4788/notes/pythonNotes.md

     - `pip install pep8`
     - `pep8 fileName.py`
 - autopep8
     - The program autopep8 can be used to automatically reformat code (in-place) in the PEP 8 style.
-Install the program with:
+Install the program with
         - `pip install autopep8`
         - `autopep8 --in-place fileName.py`
     - Excluding the `--in-place` flag will cause the program to output the modified code directly to the console for review
     - The `--aggressive` flag will perform more substantial changes and can be applied multiple times for greater effect
 - Check if variable equals a constant
     - You don’t need to explicitly compare a value to True, or None, or 0 - you can just add it to the if statement.
 See Truth Value Testing for a list of what is considered false.
-    - Truth Value Testing:
+    - Truth Value Testing
         - The following values are considered false: None, False, 0, 0L, 0.0, 0j, '', (), [], {}, instances of user-defined classes if the class defines a __nonzero__() or __len__() method, when that method returns the integer zero or bool value False
         - All other values are considered true — so objects of many types are always true
     ```python